xavibenjamin/brightpixels.blog/_posts/2016-12-15-say-hello-to-version-five.md

 ---
 title: Say Hello to Version Five
 date: 2016-12-15 13:15:00 -06:00
-tags:
+categories:
-- from the editor
+- From the Editor
-- site news
 custom_type: post
 subtitle: What's new in the newest version of the site.
 ---